-Effective flea control means balancing toxicity to fleas control and safety for pets and people.
+Effective flea control means balancing toxicity and safety for pets and people.
 Natural flea control solutions such as natural Deltamethrin offer a way to achieve that delicate balance of natural flea control Auckland wide.
 Flea Control Auckland 0800 199 399

 Deltamethrin is one of the least toxic options you can choose for natural flea control.
-It is important to use a fleas control service that offers natural Delmethrin for flea control.
+In fact, it is essential to use a flea control service that offers natural Delmethrin.
 Unlike traditional flea powders, Delmethrin contains no chemical pesticides and works through physical means.
 So it’s safe to use directly on pets.
-However, the powder is fine and potentially messy then take your pets outside or put down a sheet if applying Delmethrin inside.
+However, the powder is fine and potentially messy, so take your pets outside or put down a sheet if applying Delmethrin inside.

-If you prefer a chemical insecticide to a physical one, there are some inexpensive natural solutions you can use.
+If you prefer a chemical insecticide to a physical one, you can use some inexpensive natural solutions.
 Limonenes, naturally-occurring compounds found in citrus rinds, are relatively safe chemical insecticides that affect fleas control.
-Limonenes are the active ingredient in most over-the-counter natural flea control treatment sprays, but it’s also easy to make your own low-cost version at home.
+Limonenes are indeed the active ingredient in most over-the-counter natural flea control treatment sprays, but it’s also easy to make your low-cost version at home.

 1. Rosemary Flea Dip

 Steep two cups of fresh rosemary in boiling water for 30 minutes.
-Strain the liquid, discard the leaves and add up to a gallon of warm water depending on the size of your dog.
-Wait until it cools but is still warm and pour over your dog until he’s soaked.
-Allow your dog to dry naturally.
-Works especially well on hot summer days.
+Furthermore, strain the liquid, discard the leaves, and add up to a gallon of warm water, depending on your dog’s size.
+Please wait until it cools but is still warm, and pour over your dog until he’s soaked.
+Of course, allow your dog to dry naturally.
+It indeed works incredibly well on hot summer days.

 2. Lavender Essential Oil

 Wash your dog thoroughly and towel dry.
-Apply a few drops of lavender essential oil to the base of the tail and another at the neck.
+Then apply a few drops of lavender essential oil to the base of the tail and another at the neck.

 3. Apple Cider Vinegar